Director: Safia Nawazish Salaria M.D.

 The curriculum includes weekly informal microscopy review sessions with Dr. Washington on a variety of GI and liver pathology topics, opportunities for medical student and resident teaching, responsibility for presentation of pathology findings at a variety of multidisciplinary conferences, and research opportunities in GI and liver pathology.
 The fellows also participate in departmental and interdepartmental conferences.

-For fellowships starting July 1, 2024, applications will be accepted starting July 2022 and interviews will begin in late August 2022.
+For fellowships starting July 1, 2025, applications will be accepted starting May 2023 and interviews will begin in early August 2023.

 Interested applicants should submit a cover letter, Vanderbilt application*, CV, personal statement, three letters of recommendation, and ECFMG certificate (if applicable) to: